 A few years ago, I purchased sandals with built-in orthotics by ABEO designed for flat feet.

 Those sandals drastically improved my walking and I was no longer limited by my arch issue.

-This find sparked my journey to bespoke shoes; eventually I learned about shoemaking as an apprentice and made my own shoes with built-in insoles on a bespoke last.
+This find was one of many encouragements that sparked my journey to bespoke shoes; eventually I learned about shoemaking as an apprentice and made my own shoes with built-in insoles on an altered stock last*.

 Those insoles distributed the weight back to the outside of my foot, instead of the inside.

 Having these insoles relieved my arches: and because there is no more pressure, stopped the leather in the quarters from puckering out.

 My shoes have worn much more comfortably than my MTO shoes, which quickly tire my feet.
 My feet don’t hurt, blister, and ache after hours of wear– thanks to the supportive insole and a good-fitting last.